flatiron/blacksmith/articles/basic/getting-started/what-is-require/article.md

 As you can see from the above, `example.js` is evaluated the first time, but all subsequent calls to `require()` only invoke the module cache, rather than reading the file again.
 As seen above, this can occasionally produce side effects.

 The rules of where `require` finds the files can be a little complex, but a simple rule of thumb is that if the file doesn't start with "./" or "/", then it is either considered a core module (and the local Node path is checked), or a dependency in the local `node_modules` folder.
 If the file starts with "./" it is considered a relative file to the file that called `require`.
 If the file starts with "/", it is considered an absolute path.
 NOTE: you can omited ".js" and `require` will automatically append it if needed.
-For more detailed information, http://nodejs.org/docs/v0.4.2/api/modules.html#all_Together...
+For more detailed information, see [the official docs](http://nodejs.org/docs/v0.4.2/api/modules.html#all_Together...)

 An extra note: if the filename passed to `require` is actually a directory, it will first look for `package.json` in the directory and load the file referenced in the `main` property.
 Otherwise, it will look for an `index.js`.